3I/ATLAS: In Search of the Witnesses to Its Voyage: Encounter history of 3I/ATLAS

 As a first approximation, the total number of stellar encounters $N$ expected over a time span $t$, within a cylindrical volume of cross section $\pi r^2$, can be estimated from the stellar density in the solar neighborhood $\rho_{\rm ST}$ (which, as is well known, depends strongly on the spectral type), and their characteristic encounter velocity $v_{\rm ST}$.
 The latter is given by $v_{\rm ST} = \sqrt{v_{\rm 3I/ATLAS, ST} ^2 + \sigma _{\rm ST}^2}$, where $v_{\rm 3I/ATLAS, ST}$ is the mean relative velocity of the stars of a given spectral type and 3I/ATLAS, and $\sigma _{\rm ST}$ is the velocity dispersion of that spectral type.

 Therefore, we estimate $N$ within $r=2$ pc and a time span of $t=4.27$ Myr (the time interval between the first and last close encounter identified in our work), as

-Using $v_{\rm 3I/ATLAS, ST}$ from \citet{Rickman2008} (originally computed for the Sun, but transformed here to the 3I/ATLAS reference frame), together with $\rho_{\rm ST}$ and $\sigma _{\rm ST}$ from \citet{Torres2019}, we obtain $N=246$ expected encounters, of which we are reporting approximately $\sim 25 \%$.
+{To obtain $v_{\rm 3I/ATLAS, ST}$ we transformed the values of $v_{\rm Sun, ST}$ (that is, the mean relative velocity of stars with spectral type ST with respect to the Sun) computed in \citet{Rickman2008} to the 3I/ATLAS's frame by subtracting its 3D velocity.
+For $\rho_{\rm ST}$ and $\sigma _{\rm ST}$ we used the values provided by \citet{Torres2019}.
+As a result, we obtained $N=246$ expected encounters,} of which we are reporting approximately $\sim 25 \%$.
 This fraction is pretty close to the number of RVs available in our sample ($\sim 31\%$) within the heliocentric distance of the most distant encounter ($\sim 245$ pc).

 Although we recognize that the lack of RVs is a limitation for the number of integrated orbits, it is also true that it is highly unlikely that any of the remaining 75\% of encounters would affect the orbit of 3I/ATLAS in this time window.
 Indeed, if we assume $r = d_{\rm rel}$ we can combine the CIA, the effective deflection angle of the hyperbolic trajectory equations, and Equation \eqref{eq:cylindrical_approx} to obtain the expected number of encounters for a given deflection angle $\theta$.
-It is therefore easy to see that the expected number of strong encounters ($\theta > 10^{-2}$ rad) is nearly zero ($N = 10^{-5}$) for the $t=4.27$ Myr time span.
+It is therefore easy to see that the expected number of strong encounters ($\theta > 10^{-2}$ rad) is nearly zero ($N = 10^{-5}$) for the $t=4.27$ Myr time span. {Furthermore, this equals to an encounter rate of $\sim 10^{-14}$~yr$^{-1}$, which is in consonance with the results of \citet{Forbes2025}.}